Nelson anti-fracking campaigner's Spain-to-Preston cycle

 Having started off his Odyssean cycle on the south eastern Mediterranean coast near Murcia, 50-year-old Simon Peter's Wake Up Cycling Tour has taken him to the Basque region in northern Spain as he heads to Bilbao to catch a ferry to Plymouth before tackling the 360 remaining miles to Lancashire.

-Having started in mid-October, Simon has covered an average of around 27 miles every day - the equivalent of a marathon - with a 7.5 stone trailer in tow in weather that has varied from the 25-degree sunshine in Santiago de la Ribera where he started to the rain of Vitoria-Gasteiz near the foothills of the Pyrenees.
+Having started on October 13th, Simon has covered an average of around 27 miles every day - the equivalent of a marathon - with a 7.5 stone trailer in tow in weather that has varied from the 25-degree sunshine in Santiago de la Ribera where he started to the rain of Vitoria-Gasteiz near the foothills of the Pyrenees.

 "I just can't sit back," said Simon.
 "I started at a place called El Mar Menor as it's a beautiful lagoon, a unique ecosystem, collapsing with problems of contaminated waters.
 Ten years ago I visited El Mar Menor [for the] first time and the waters where transparent and clear with beautiful swarms of fish.